 How to Grow Grapes in Your Backyard

 Grapes have been planted in our places since time immemorial.
-With America’s discovery, certain diseases and pests inadvertently spread to Europe, which greatly influenced viticulture at that time.
-Most European vineyards collapsed due to cane lice and downy mildew, so the cultivation of old vines was abandoned, and new American vines were expanded, but of lower quality.
-They soon began to inoculate European vines with American ones, and one nuisance, that is, cane aphids, was overcome.
+With America’s discovery, certain diseases and pests inadvertently spread to Europe, greatly influencing viticulture then.
+Most European vineyards collapsed due to cane lice and downy mildew, so the cultivation of old vines was abandoned, and new American vines were expanded but of lower quality.
+They soon began to inoculate European vines with American ones, and one nuisance, cane aphids, was overcome.
 The story of how they discovered the first effective fungicide against downy mildew is also interesting.
 In those days, people traveled a lot on foot, and tired and hungry travelers liked to indulge in sweet grapes from nearby vineyards.
 However, as this was certainly not a deal for the owners, they sprayed the first rows with white lime slurry to deter sweet tooths and soon found that those vines they had sprayed remained beautiful and healthy.
 Thus, the copper lime slurry was formed, which has been preserved as an important fungicide against downy mildew and other fungal diseases to this day.

 Properties of the Vine

-The vine needs support to grow, so as it progresses towards sunlight, it relies on other plants or the support we put up for it.
-The vine is a modest plant, but unfortunately also very susceptible to some fungal diseases.
+The vine needs support to grow, so as it progresses toward sunlight, it relies on other plants or the support we put up for it.
+The vine is a modest plant but, unfortunately, also very susceptible to some fungal diseases.
 Therefore, it must be sprayed several times in the vineyards from budding onwards.
 Native or American vines are much more resistant and can therefore be grown in an environment that is not the most suitable for planting vines.
-The profession does not like them, saying that they are inferior, and wine made from such grapes is even harmful to health, although I have not yet found real evidence for such claims.
+The profession does not like them, saying that they are inferior and wine made from such grapes is even harmful to health, although I have not yet found real evidence for such claims.
 Some native plants’ grapes are fragrant and, in favorable growing conditions, also sweet, but they are less suitable for processing into wine, although some also like them.

 How to Grow Grapes in Your Backyard?